-Mesotherapy is a technique that uses injections of vitamins, enzymes, hormones, and plant extracts to rejuvenate and tighten skin, as well as remove excess fat.
+Mesotherapy is a technique that uses vitamins, enzymes, hormones, and plant extracts to rejuvenate and tighten skin, as well as remove excess fat.

 Michel Pistor, a doctor in France, developed the technique in 1952.
 It was originally used to relieve pain.
 In the years since, it has gained popularity in the United States and other parts of the world.

 - remove fat in areas like the stomach, thighs, buttocks, hips, legs, arms, and face

 - treat alopecia, a condition that causes hair loss

 The idea behind mesotherapy is that it corrects underlying issues like poor circulation and inflammation that cause skin damage.

 There isn’t a standard formula for the substances in mesotherapy.
 We use many different solutions, including: